rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 In addition, the YANG Push Lite operational data gives an indication of the overall telemetry load on the device and hence gives an indication to whether a particular telemetry request is likely to be accepted, and honored.
 -->

-## Robustness and Reliability

-It is important that updates as discussed in this document, and on-change updates in particular, do not get lost.
-If the loss of an update is unavoidable, it is critical that the receiver be notified accordingly.

-Update records for a single subscription MUST NOT be resequenced prior to transport.

-It is conceivable that, under certain circumstances, a publisher will recognize that it is unable to include in an update record the full set of objects desired per the terms of a subscription.
-In this case, the publisher MUST act as follows:

-  *  The publisher MUST set the "incomplete-update" flag on any update record that is known to be missing information.

-  *  The publisher MAY choose to suspend the subscription as per [RFC8639].
-If the publisher does not create an update record at all, it MUST suspend the subscription.

-  *  When resuming an on-change subscription, the publisher SHOULD generate a complete patch from the previous update record.
-If this is not possible and the "sync-on-start" option is set to "true" for the subscription, then the full datastore contents MAY be sent via a "push-update" instead (effectively replacing the previous contents).
-If neither scenario above is possible, then an "incomplete-update" flag MUST be included on the next "push-change-update".

-Note: It is perfectly acceptable to have a series of "push-change- update" notifications (and even "push-update" notifications) serially queued at the transport layer awaiting transmission.
-It is not required for the publisher to merge pending update records sent at the same time.

-On the receiver side, what action to take when a record with an "incomplete-update" flag is received depends on the application.
-It could simply choose to wait and do nothing.
-It could choose to resync, actively retrieving all subscribed information.
-It could also choose to tear down the subscription and start a new one, perhaps with a smaller scope that contains fewer objects.

 ## Publisher Capacity

 It is far preferable to decline a subscription request than to accept such a request when it cannot be met.

-Whether or not a subscription can be supported will be determined by a combination of several factors, such as the subscription update trigger (on-change or periodic), the period in which to report changes (one-second periods will consume more resources than one-hour periods), the amount of data in the datastore subtree that is being subscribed to, and the number and combination of other subscriptions that are concurrently being serviced.
+Whether or not a subscription can be supported will be determined by a combination of several factors, such as the subscription update trigger (on-change or periodic), the period in which to report changes (one-second periods will consume more resources than one-hour periods), the amount of data in the datastore subtree that is being subscribed to, the number and combination of other subscriptions that are concurrently being serviced, and the overall load from other services running on the publisher.

 # Conformance and Capabilities {#ConformanceAndCapabilities}